Oldcroft History, Family Crest & Coats of Arms

 Early Origins of the Oldcroft family

-The surname Oldcroft was first found in Lancashire where one of the first record of the name was Robert de Holecroft who was listed in the Assize Rolls in 1246.
+The surname Oldcroft was first found in Lancashire where one of the first record of the name was Robert de Holecroft, who was listed in the Assize Rolls in 1246.
 A few years later, John Holecroft was listed in the Subsidy Rolls of 1327.

-"Lytham [a parish in Lancashire] is mentioned in the Domesday Survey under the name of Lidun.
+"Lytham [a parish in Lancashire] is mentioned in the Domesday Survey from 1086 under the name of Lidun.
 It early belonged, by gift of Richard Fitz-Roger, to the monks of Durham, and after the Reformation was granted to Sir Thomas Holcroft, whose descendant, Sir John, is said to have sold the property in 1606 to Sir Cuthbert Clifton, ancestor of the present lord of the manor."

 Early History of the Oldcroft family

-Another 169 words (12 lines of text) covering the years 1270, 1629, 1693, 1656, 1640, 1648, 1745 and 1809 are included under the topic Early Oldcroft History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Oldcroft research.
+Another 183 words (13 lines of text) covering the years 1270, 1692, 1425, 1644, 1629, 1693, 1650, 1662, 1656, 1640, 1648, 1745, 1809 and 1745 are included under the topic Early Oldcroft History in all our PDF Extended History products and printed products wherever possible.

 Oldcroft Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Oldcroft are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 The variations of the name Oldcroft include: Holcroft, Holcrofte, Howcroft, Hocroft and others.

 Early Notables of the Oldcroft family (pre 1700)

-Another 32 words (2 lines of text) are included under the topic Early Oldcroft Notables in all our PDF Extended History products and printed products wherever possible.
+Another 123 words (9 lines of text) are included under the topic Early Oldcroft Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Oldcroft family